 - The truck’s hours of operation

-Our experienced truck accident lawyers know exactly what to do to get this evidence.
-First, we will contact the trucking company and direct them to preserve this evidence in advance of litigation (they must listen – if a court finds that they destroyed relevant evidence, this will go very poorly for them).
-Second, we will fight hard to get all this evidence in discovery so it is available for your case.
+Our experienced truck accident lawyers know what to do to get this evidence.
+First, we will contact the trucking company and direct them to preserve this evidence in advance of litigation.
+If a court finds that they destroyed relevant evidence, this will go very poorly for them.
+Second, we will fight hard to recover all this evidence in discovery so it is available for your case.

 After an injury in a truck accident, you need to move quickly to begin the legal process.
 Of course, it sounds somewhat contradictory to tell someone who is likely suffering from severe injuries that they need to do anything quickly that requires knowledge of a complicated process.

-The way to get started with the legal process is to contact an experienced attorney.
-At (firm name), we can come to you wherever you are.
+To start the legal process, you need to contact an experienced attorney.
+A skilled truck accident attorney from Varner Faddis Elite Legal can come to you wherever you are.